5 Seminal Moments in Queer Punk Rock, Complete With Suggested Playlist

 Billy Hough could teach us all a thing or two about the power and fury of queer punk rock.
 Knowledgable of all things musical, he’s an East Coast-based musician and artist beloved by Provincetown regulars, as that’s where he spends his summers, treating locals and tourists to his take on classic songwriting multiple nights per week.

-Beloved for his “Scream Along With Billy” show, in which he typically covers an entire album — by artists as wide ranging as Fleetwood Mac to Prince to Eminem — from start to finish, he’s bringing a new show, called “Slouching Towards Bethlehem,” to the West Coast.
-Legendary director John Waters referred to Hough’s show as “The bravest thing I’ve seen in 20 years.”
+Hough is beloved for his “Scream Along With Billy” show, in which he typically covers an entire album from start to finish, by artists as wide ranging as Fleetwood Mac to Prince to Eminem.
+Legendary director John Waters referred to one of Hough’s shows as “The bravest thing I’ve seen in 20 years.”

 Here are the five most important moments in queer punk rock, per Billy Hough: